 Sheri Lewis: Making Groundbreaking Advances in Public Health

-In her first years of college, Sheri Lewis, Global Disease Surveillance program manager in APL’s Homeland Protection Business Area, was sure she would be a marine biologist working with aquatic mammals.
+In her first years of college, Sheri Lewis, Global Disease Surveillance program manager in APL’s Homeland Protection Mission Area, was sure she would be a marine biologist working with aquatic mammals.
 Her major in biology and an intensive internship at the National Aquarium in Baltimore were preparing her for that career.
 But a semester abroad in Bangkok, Thailand, when she was a junior changed all of that; she was struck by the realization that many people in the world needed help to improve their living conditions.